khiney/SimpleServer/Sockets/NewClient/README.md

-##### Author: Korry Hinestroza
+##### Author: Jessica Thiel
 * Version: March 2022

 ##### Purpose
-SockServer - SockServer has 2 functions for the user.
-First is the perfect square checker.
-The user enters a positive integer and the server returns a statement telling you if the number is a perfect square and the square root of the number if it is a perfect square.
-The second function is combine strings.
-This function takes two strings and combines them by alternating letters.
+SockServer - Has 2 main functions for user.
+The first is to find the GCD of two numbers.
+Where the user inputs two integers and will receive from the server an integer representing the GCD.
+The second is to find the prime factor of a number.
+Where the user inputs one integer and receives a string containing the prime factors of that number.
-* `Server` ip = '54.146.175.135', port = '8888'
+* `Server` ip = '3.88.193.49', port = '8080'

 ##### Protocol Description

-#### Perfect Square Check
+#### GCD
 ###### Request
-    {"type": "p", "data": <Integer>}
+    {"type": "g", "data1": <Integer>, "data2": <Integer>}

-**"ok" is "true" for successful cases**

-**"ok" is "false" for unsuccessful cases**
+    Entering Inputs:
+    - data1 and data2 will be entered on separate lines.

 ###### Response
 Ok case
-{"ok": true, "data": <String>}
+{"type": "g", "data": <Integer>}
 Error cases
-{"ok": false, "error": <String>}
+{"type": "error", "message": <String>}

     String is:
-    - "Input is not an integer, please enter an integer" -- if the "data" field in the request is not an Integer
+    - "Input is not an integer." -- If one of the "data" field in the request is not an Integer
-    - "Type is empty, please enter a valid request Type." -- if type field is missing
+    - "Missing second input." -- If the request does not have two "data" field
+    - "Inputs are missing." -- If the request does not have a second "data" field
-    - "Invalid number.
-Please enter a positive integer." -- if integer is negative
+    - "Invalid JSON Object" -- If the input is an invalid JSON Object

-#### Combine Strings
+#### Prime Factoring
 ###### Request
-    {"type": "c", "data1": <String>, "data2": <String>}

-    Entering data1/data2:
-    - When entering data1 and data2 each word is entered one at a time Type first word and press enter.
-Type second word and press enter.
+    {"type": "f", "data": <Integer>}

 ###### Response
 Ok case
-{"ok": true, "data": <String>}
+{"type": "f", "data": <String>}
-Error cases
+Error cases:
-{"ok": false, "error": <String>}
+{"type": "error", "message": <String>}

     String is:
-    - "One of your inputs does not contain all letters.
-Please try again" -- when one of your inputs is not all letters
-    - "One of your inputs are empty.
-Please try again" -- one of your strings are empty
+    - "Input is not an integer." -- If the "data" field in the request is not an Integer
+    - "Input is missing." -- If the request does not have a "data" field
+    - "Invalid JSON Object." -- If the input is an invalid JSON Object

 #### Exit